P1sec/pycrate/README.md

 It is regularly tested both on Linux and Windows, and should actually work on any operating system which has [r|d]ecent Python support (as in 2017, 2018 and more...).

+Starting from 2022, full Python2 support will not be abandonned slowly but progressively.

 Dependencies
 ------------